Proper Care for Dry & Cracked Heels

 What moisturizers are appropriate?

 To moisturize dry and cracked skin, we recommend using a humectant.
-While occlusives trap moisture, humectants are products that attract it.
+While occlusives trap moisture, humectants are products that attract it making it a great dry feet treatment.
 There are a variety of humectants available, from aloe vera to honey.
 One of the strongest and most effective humectants is urea.
 Urea is also a keratolytic, making it effective in removing dead tissue to promote better healing.
 Its anti-itch and anti-microbial properties offer relief from dermatitis, eczema and psoriasis.
 A product such as RevitaDERM 40 Percent Urea can be used to treat dry and rough skin, and is effective for the care of corns and calluses.

 Additional corn & callus care